Khanr7433/GDrive/README.md

 Files are stored locally in the `uploads/` directory.

-### Firebase Cloud Storage (Optional)
+### Google Cloud Storage (Optional)

-To use Firebase Cloud Storage:
+To use Google Cloud Storage:

-1. Create a Firebase project and enable Cloud Storage
+1. Create a Google Cloud project and enable Cloud Storage API
+2. Create a storage bucket
+3. Create a service account with Storage Admin permissions
-2. Download the service account JSON file
+4. Download the service account JSON key file or use environment variables
-3. Place it in your project root
-4. Update `config/firebase.config.js` and `config/multer.config.js` with your Firebase credentials
-5. Add Firebase configuration to your `.env` file
+5. Update your `.env` file with Google Cloud Storage configuration
+6. Set `USE_GOOGLE_CLOUD_STORAGE=true`

+For detailed setup instructions, see `GOOGLE_CLOUD_STORAGE_SETUP.md`.

 ## API Endpoints